 The Kingdom of Evil

-There exists a spirit of Evil, Satan, our adversary, who once being a mighty cherub turned by choice to wickedness in the face of perfect light , now with great power, carries out an organized opposition to the Kingdom of God.
+There exists a spirit of Evil.
+He wasn't created this way but became such.
+Satan, meaning (our adversary), who once being a mighty angelic cherub turned by choice to wickedness in the face of perfect light , now with great power, he carries out an organized opposition to the Kingdom of God.
 He seeks both the demise of man as well as God's plan for him.
-He will of course, suffer ultimate and total defeat at the hands of Jesus Christ, and be sentenced to eternity in the lake of fire.
+He did suffer a devastating defeat by Jesus on the cross and will of course, suffer ultimate and total defeat at the hands of Jesus Christ, and be sentenced at the end of human time to a spiritual eternity in the lake of fire.

 Job 1; Ezekiel 28:11-17; Isaiah 14:12-15; Ephesians 6:12; Revelation 12:17; Ephesians 6:16; 1 Thessalonians 2:18; 1 Peter 5:8-9; Job 1:6-2:7; Matthew 25:41; Revelation 20:10